sunghlin/resume/index.md

 - __Throughput Maximization for Large-scale Deep Learning__: Analyzed the traffic pattern of the Asynchronous SGD training in the parameter-server architecture, and built a queueing network model to estimate the training speed (examples processed per second) of distributed TensorFlow GPU training jobs; leveraged the estimation model to address a problem of scheduling heterogeneous distributed DNN training jobs in a shared cluster.

-## Talk
+## Selected Talk

-- __Performance Considerations for AI and ML Deployments__, NetApp INSIGHT Las Vegas, October 2019
+- __Data Pipeline and Performance Considerations for NetApp AI__, NetApp INSIGHT Digital Event, 2020
 <!-- ### Footer Last updated: May 2013 -->